 Self-reported emissions data consisting of information submitted to the Department by sources subject to reporting under 25 Pa.
 Code § 135.3.
 DEP staff are constantly reviewing the data for accuracy and consistency, and the information is subject to change.
 DEP expressly disclaims any liability for errors or omissions related to the data and any representation or warranty that might be otherwise implied is expressly disclaimed.

 Each year, the Bureau of Air Quality (BAQ) processes approximately 1,800 Annual Emission Statement (AES) reports.
 The AES contains operating schedules, throughputs, and emission estimates to calculate air emissions from industrial sources.
 The reports are due March 1 of each year.
 The instructions for 2023 (2700-BK-DEP1936) (PDF) and beyond contain information about preparing inventory data, reporting requirements and additional resources.

 For owners/operators of activities related to unconventional natural gas development activities, well activity data and mid-stream/processing activity data is required.
 Unconventional natural gas is natural gas from an "unconventional formation" as defined in Act 13 of 2012.
 For owners/operators of natural/coal bed methane gas development activities not meeting the unconventional definition, only activity data and emission estimates from the mid-stream/processing activity is required.
 The DEP is not requesting emissions data and source reports from well development activities for traditional gas/coal bed methane wells.

-In accordance with 127.705(e), the emissions fee for air pollutants emitted in calendar year 2017 is $89.17/ton of "regulated pollutant" as defined in 127.705(d).
+In accordance with 127.705(e), the emissions fee for air pollutants emitted in calendar year 2023 is $110.41/ton of "regulated pollutant" as defined in 127.705(d).

 GreenPort website.
 If you don't already, please download the form below, complete it, and mail or fax it to the address on the form.
 You can also email it to the contact below.

 Registration Form (PDF, Word)